grokify/spectrum/docs/openapi3_fix.md

 ## Move Request Bodies

-Some OpenAPI 3 spec defintions can use request body refeerences like the following which may not be supported by all tools.
+Some OpenAPI 3 spec defintions can use request body references like the following which may not be supported by all tools.

 ```json